 Get all these factors spot on, and you are on to a winning formula!
 Graham Best, CEO at ReBOUND tells us “we’ve seen the returns landscape shift fairly rapidly since developing our global returns solution and so 3 years down the track, returns is now a hot topic.”

-Download the Ultimate Guide to Management of Returns here or watch a video clip from Graham’s presentation at #NDC16 here:
+Download the Ultimate Guide to Management of Returns here or watch a video clip from Graham’s presentation at #NDC16 powered by Consignor here: